priyank-p/level-uplevel/README.md

 All the methods, return a promise execept an chosen few as indicated, which make a use of `InternalProps` that is sync between each call, which acts like a cache store.
+We also have started to add minimal support for migrations and will add more migration methods.

 #### `isReady` property